lisacharuel/XAI_Final_Project/README.md

 2. **Select Model**
    - Click on the appropriate model button
-   - CustomCNN for audio
+   - MobileNet, Resnet50 or VGG16 for audio
-   - AlexNet for images
+   - ConvNeXt or DenseNet for images

 3. **View Prediction**
    - See classification result